microsoft/verona/docs/internal/abi.md

 To identify which type the run-time object has, we need a discriminator flag.
 Because the values take up all their storage, we need a wider storage to bundle more than one type in the same representation.

-Objects have a descriptor that identifies their types, so pointers don't need a special descriptor in the union representation.
+Objects have a pointer to their type descriptor, which uniquely identifies their concrete types, so pointers implicitly carry a discriminator in the pointee when stored in the union representation.
 So a union of pointers is represented as just a pointer and the discrimination will happen at the object level.
+In contrast, machine-word types don't contain anything other than their data and so have no internal state that can serve as a discriminator.
-However, numeric types don't have discriminators, so they need special handling when inside union.
+As such, they need special handling when inside union.
 Furthermore, mixing pointers and numeric types creates the need to differentiate pointers from the rest.

-The type representation will be composed of a _descriptor_ and a _payload_ with the size of the largest object.
+The type representation will be composed of a _discriminator_ and a _payload_ with the size of the largest object.
-There are two ways of storing the descriptor: `wide packing` and `NaN-boxing`.
+There are two ways of storing the discriminator: `wide packing` and `NaN-boxing`.

 ### Wide packing